heinoskov/huawei-solar-battery-optimizations/README.md

 - Enable during periods of high electricity spot prices to maximize revenue from energy export
 - Disable when spot prices are low, and it's more beneficial to store energy in the battery for later use

-By utilizing these working modes and the grid export management feature, you can tailor your Huawei solar battery system's operation to your specific needs, local energy market conditions, and personal energy goals.
+By utilizing these working modes and the grid export management feature, you can tailor your Huawei solar battery system's operation to your specific needs, local energy market conditions, and personal energy goals.<br><br>

 ## EV Charging